 In keeping with policies of other marketplaces, and in accordance with IRS reporting rules, Udemy does not issue 1099-MISCs to Instructors.
-To access your yearly earning report, you can view your earnings directly from your PayPal or Payoneer account, by following the directions in the article below.
+To access your yearly earnings report, you can view your earnings directly from your PayPal or Payoneer account, by following the directions in the article below.

 All Instructors are users of the Udemy platform.
 No matter the type of income you’re reporting, you are not considered an employee of Udemy.
 As such, you are not required to provide Udemy’s EIN (Employer Identification Number) on your tax return.